The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 The Engineering Institute of Technology (EIT) is a Participating Partner with the Engineering Institute of Canada (EIC) and EIT programs and courses can be utilised by members to register for Continuing Education Units (CEUs).
 EIC’s Continuing Education Program is supported by The Canadian Council of Professional Engineers, The Association of Consulting Engineers of Canada, and The Canadian Academy for Engineering.
 EIC is a member of the International Association for Continuing Education and Training, with headquarters in Washington, DC.

-The New Zealand Qualifications Authority in New Zealand recognises individual qualifications gained overseas on a case-by-case basis.
+The New Zealand Qualifications Authority recognises individual qualifications gained overseas on a case-by-case basis.
 Advanced Diplomas, for example, when registered at the time of award under the Australian Qualification Framework (AQF) are typically recognised as broadly comparable to a National Diploma at level 6 on the New Zealand Qualification Framework (NZQF).

 The Engineering Council of South Africa (ECSA) aims to promote a high level of education and training of practitioners in the engineering profession.
 Members may be able to claim CPD hours for EIT programs as part of Category 3, “individual activities”, and should contact ECSA for procedures (click here to find out more).
 ECSA is also a signatory to the Dublin Accord, an international agreement which provides international professional recognition of selected programs.

 South African students who successfully complete an EIT qualifications have the option to apply for recognition within the education system by SAQA.
 On application by past graduates, SAQA has previously assessed the EIT Advanced Diploma as a “foreign qualification” at Level 6 (the same level that it is in Australia).

 In practice, most EIT graduates have not applied to SAQA for accreditation, in part because the strength and international recognition of the qualification is already well documented.